|Years:||1928, 1940, 1952, 1964, 1976, 1988, 2000, 2012, 2024|

 Dragon Love Compatibility

-The Dragon is part of the First Trine in the Chinese Zodiac, a group of three animals that are mostly known as doers and achievers.
-Because of their shared interests and attributes, the Dragon is most compatible with the other two animals in this Trine, the Rat and Monkey – especially the Monkey!
+The Dragon is part of the First Trine in the Chinese zodiac, a group of three animals that are mostly known as doers and achievers.
+Because of their shared interests and attributes, the Dragon is most compatible with the other two animals in this Trine—the Rat and Monkey–but especially the Monkey!

 In the business world, Dragons can usually be found in CEO positions or as public relations executives.
-Dragons have incredible people skills and they thrive when able to put this to good use!
+Dragons have incredible people skills, and they thrive when able to put these skills to good use!

 The most strong-willed of all the Dragons, Metal Dragons are truly a force to reckon with.
 With their very high code of conduct and set of morals, Metal Dragons are akin to Medieval Knights who would rather die than break their code of dishonour.

-The Water in this Dragon helps to ground and calm them so they do not get carried away with their abundance of fire.
+The Water in this Dragon helps to ground and calm them so they do not get carried away with the natural abundance of fire that exists in this creature.
 They are excellent diplomats and negotiators and can see the bigger picture when others fail to.

-Sometimes, the Water Dragon may find themselves agonizing over decisions which can be their downfall.
+The Water Dragon’s downfall occurs when they find themselves agonizing over decisions.
 There can be a tendency to dip their fingers into too many pies, and this can be to their detriment.

-The most creative of all the Chinese Zodiac Dragons, these are the mad professor type of geniuses, who shout ‘Eureka!’ after having an explosive idea and then rush to share it with the rest of the world.
+The most creative of all the Dragons, the Wood Dragon is the mad professor type of genius who shouts “Eureka!” after having an explosive idea and then rushes to share it with the rest of the world.

 This is a Dragon not prone to losing their temper.
 Able to see all sides of the argument is a gift they possess.
 However, this does not mean they are willing to cave in any less than other Dragons.